dominicwww/repo/README.md

 This will be updated in the future.

-In the meantime check for updates @ https://dominicwiersma.com
+In the meantime check for updates once in a while.